How Meta’s metaverse money grab could backfire

-On Monday, Facebook parent Meta revealed that its metaverse, Horizon Worlds, would test a new way to let creators sell virtual goods, services, and experiences within the digital universe (such as fashion accessories, or access to exclusive spaces).
-As CEO Mark Zuckerberg said in a video, those features represent “a new part of the e-commerce equation overall,” and according to a blog post from the company, would be a step toward “our long-term vision for the metaverse where creators can earn a living.”
+On Monday, Facebook parent Meta revealed its metaverse, Horizon Worlds, would test a new way to let creators sell virtual goods, services, and experiences within the digital universe (such as fashion accessories, or access to exclusive spaces).
+As CEO Mark Zuckerberg put it in a video, those features represent “a new part of the e-commerce equation overall”—and, according to a blog post from the company, would be a step toward “our long-term vision for the metaverse where creators can earn a living.”

-However, it didn’t mention the platform would take a total 47.5% cut of all sales made in the metaverse—30% as a hardware fee from the Meta Quest Store, and another 25% of the remainder from Horizon Worlds itself—leaving creators with just over half of their revenue, before taxes.
+However, it didn’t mention that the platform would take a total 47.5% cut of all sales made in the metaverse—30% as a hardware fee for the Meta Quest Store, and 25% of the rest for Horizon Worlds itself—leaving creators with just over half their revenue, before taxes.

-When that fact was publicly reported days later, it received swift and forceful backlash.
-Such a reaction probably could’ve been anticipated given that Meta’s cut dwarfs that of NFT trading platforms such as OpenSea, which takes a much smaller 2.5%, and rival newcomer LooksRare, which charges just 2% and even pays sellers in cryptocurrency tokens.
+When that fact was reported days later, it met swift and forceful backlash.
+Such a reaction probably could’ve been expected, given that Meta’s cut dwarfs that of NFT trading platforms, such as OpenSea, which takes a much smaller 2.5%, and rival newcomer LooksRare, which charges just 2% and even pays sellers in cryptocurrency tokens.
 (According to Meta, its test features do not include NFTs.)
 In that context, Horizon Worlds’s fees are almost puzzling, as if they were designed to enrage customers.
 A quick scroll on social media turns up these Twitter posts:

 Just because you changed your name to Meta doesn’t mean you understand the value of Web3.